kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/properties-and-invariants/other.md

 ---
-title: Other Operators
+title: Unclassified operators
 description:
-  Pact comes equipped with the ability for smart contract authors to express and automatically check properties -- or, specifications -- of Pact programs.
+  Pact comes equipped with the ability for smart contract authors to express and automatically check properties—or, specifications—of Pact programs.
 menu: Other Operators
 label: Other Operators
 order: 14